Marking the course and refreshing those markings as needed is an ongoing task for which the Committee is responsible.

 When only a portion of the obstruction is to be considered an integral object that portion should be distinctively marked and that information communicated to the players.
-This may be done by marking with distinctively coloured stakes at either end of the portion where free relief is not available or using paint to mark the area.
+This may be done by marking with distinctively coloured stakes at either end of the portion of the object where free relief is not available or using paint to mark the area.

-A dropping zone is a special form of relief area that may be provided by the Committee.
+A dropping zone is a special relief area that may be provided by the Committee.
 When taking relief in a dropping zone, the player must drop the ball in, and have it come to rest in, the dropping zone.
 The Committee should add a Local Rule stating under what circumstances the dropping zone may be used (see Model Local Rule E-1).

 Rule 13.1f – Wrong Green.